 The Best Salted Caramel Sauce — This homemade salted caramel sauce is creamy, buttery, rich, thick, smooth, and blows away anything you’ll ever buy.
 Best of all, it’s done in 15 minutes!

-The Best and Easiest Homemade Salted Caramel Sauce
+Homemade Salted Caramel Sauce

+I love caramel sauce and could literally eat it by the spoonful.
 Fortunately, or unfortunately depending on how you look at it, it’s fast and easy to make.

-The caramel sauce is creamy, buttery, rich, thick, smooth, and blows away anything you’ll ever buy.
-You’ll never want storebought again, which is usually thin, runny, and lackluster in flavor.
+I’ve tried lots of recipes and methods, and I’ve found this is the best, easiest, least fussy way to make homemade caramel sauce, and it’s ready in 15 minutes.
+The easy caramel sauce is creamy, buttery, rich, thick, smooth, and blows away anything you’ll ever buy.
+You’ll never want store-bought again, which is usually thin, runny, and lackluster in flavor.

 Depending on what size pot you use and the conductivity, the boiling time could range from about 5 minutes on the low end to about 10 to 12 minutes on the high end.
-I have an electric stove and because I always use a pot much larger than I ‘need’ as insurance against bubble-overs, boiling usually takes about 10 minutes.
+I have an electric stove, and because I always use a pot much larger than I ‘need’ as insurance against bubble-overs, boiling usually takes about 10 minutes.